futurexlab2012/CAF-DETR/README.md

 ##  Citation

 **If you use this code in your research or find it helpful, please cite our manuscript once it is published.** This helps us track the impact of our work and supports future research.

+## Usage
+Please strictly install the required dependencies according to `requirements.txt`.

+Place the dataset into the `dataset` folder.

+Run `train.py` to start.